ibodi/Compiler/README.md

 $ ./Comp6 ./Examples/example.pp6
 $ ./emu6809 ./Examples/example.b09
 ```
 Then you would have to enter values of every input variable in the list of variables of the input instruction of the program.
-Then you will see the result of evaluation of the expression of the input insruction.
+Then you will see the result of evaluation of the expression of the input instruction.
 For example:
 ```
 x = 5
 y = 6